 Finding the right Contract Grazing Operator for the project

-There are a number of contract grazing outfits performing prescribed herbivory projects to meet specific objectives (ex. fuel reduction, invasive weed control, etc.), most often using some combination of goats, sheep and sometimes cows.
-The size and scale of these operators vary, from smaller operations using only a few dozen head to commercial operation of upwards of 2,000 head performing year-round grazing services.
+There are a number of contract grazing outfits performing prescribed herbivory projects to meet specific objectives (ex. fuel reduction, invasive weed control, etc.), most often using some combination of goats, sheep and sometimes cattle.
+The size and scale of these operators vary, from smaller operations using only a few dozen head to commercial operations with upwards of 2,000 head performing year-round grazing services.
 Determining the project’s acreage and the targeted vegetation type and quantity will help determine the best contract grazer for the project.
 Often a Request for Proposal (RFP) or Request for Quote (RFQ) defining the project location and scope is announced to the general public and contract grazers are able to provide a bid or quote on the project (see Appendix A for an example RFP).
 Through this process the CAL FIRE project manager can determine which operator may be the best fit for the project.

 A list of contract grazers can be found online through the links provided at the end of this document.
 Please take note that these are not the sole operators performing these services.
 Active contract grazers in the area can be found by contacting other organizations in the region that use prescribed grazing as a management tool.
 Some organizations to check with are local Resource Conservation Districts (RCD),